Geometry of Arimoto Algorithm

 \section{Abstract}

 In information theory, the channel capacity, which indicates how efficient a given channel is, plays an important role.
 The best-used algorithm for evaluating the channel capacity is Arimoto algorithm \cite{Arimoto}.
 This paper aims to reveal an information geometric structure of Arimoto algorithm.

-In the process of trying to reveal an information geometric structure of Arimoto algorithm, a new algorithm that monotonically increases the Kullback-Leibler divergence is proposed, which is called “the Backward em-algorithm.''
-Since the Backward em-algorithm is available in many cases where we need to increase the Kullback-Leibler divergence, it has a lot of potential to be applied to many problems of statistics and information theory.
+In the process of trying to reveal an information geometric structure of Arimoto algorithm, a new algorithm that monotonically increases the Kullback-Leibler divergence is proposed, which is named “the Backward em-algorithm.''
+Since the Backward em-algorithm is available in many cases where we need to increase the Kullback-Leibler divergence, it has a rich potential for application to many problems of statistics and information theory.

-\section{\bf Introduction}
+\section{Introduction}

-Since C. E. Shannon proposed the notion of channel capacity \cite{Shannon}, it has played an important role in Information Theory.
+Since C. E. Shannon proposed the notion of channel capacity \cite{Shannon}, it has played an important role in information theory.
 Given a channel ($\Omega_1, r(y|x), \Omega_2$), the channel capacity $C$ is defined as follows: